arramac/ArramacScratch/query.md

 ##* Operator
 We support the special operator (*) to project the document as-is.
 When used, it must be the only projected field.
-While a query like "SELECT * FROM Families f" is valid, "SELECT VALUE * FROM Families f " and  "SELECT *, f.id FROM Families f " are not.
+While a query like `SELECT * FROM Families f` is valid, `SELECT VALUE * FROM Families f ` and  `SELECT *, f.id FROM Families f ` are not.

 **Query**